geocolumbus/pi-timelapse-camera/README.md

 Run the script ```python3 cam.py``` and images will start accumulating in the timelapse folder.

 The first time you run the python camera script you will get errors about missing dependencies.
-That's expected - you need to install the dependencies as specified in the error messages, or from this dependencies list in the camera script:
+That's expected - you need to install the dependencies as specified in the error messages, or from this dependencies list in the camera script.
+See [INSTALLING PYTHON PACKAGES](https://www.raspberrypi.org/documentation/linux/software/python.md) for details on how to use ```apt-get``` or ```pip``` to install Python dependencies.

 ```
 from time import sleep